-Probiotics: "A recent study in the journal Psychiatry Research suggested a link between probiotic foods and a lowering of social anxiety.
+Probiotics: "A 2015 study in the journal Psychiatry Research suggested a link between probiotic foods and a lowering of social anxiety.
 Eating probiotic-rich foods such as pickles, sauerkraut, and kefir was linked with fewer symptoms."

 Asparagus: "Based on research, the Chinese government approved the use of an asparagus extract as a natural functional food and beverage ingredient due to its anti-anxiety properties."